nogicoder/farcry/README.md

 | [🔪](https://emojipedia.org/hocho/)                | Machete                                                                                                                                                                                | `Machete`                                                                                                                 |
 | [🚤](https://emojipedia.org/speedboat/)            | Patrol Boat                                                                                                                                                                            | `Boat`                                                                                                                    |

-Write a function `prettify_frags` that takes one argument `frags`, an array of tuples of frags parsed from a Far Cry server's log file, and that returns a list of strings, each of the following format:
+Write a function `prettify_frags` that takes one argument `frags`, an array of tuples of frags parsed from a Far Cry server's log file, and that returns a list of strings, each with the following format:

 ```text
 [frag_time] 😛 killer_name weapon_icon 😦 victim_name
 ```

-or, the simple following form, if the player committed suicide:
+or, the simpler form, if the player committed suicide:

 ```text
 [frag_time] 😦 victim_name ☠